prakashmaharana/udacity-traffic_sign-classifier/writeup.md

 ![alt text][image7] ![alt text][image8]

 The first image might be difficult to classify because ...

+INFO:tensorflow:Restoring parameters from ./lenet
+New Image 1
+New Image Accuracy = 1.000

+INFO:tensorflow:Restoring parameters from ./lenet
+New Image 2
+New Image Accuracy = 0.500

+INFO:tensorflow:Restoring parameters from ./lenet
+New Image 3
+New Image Accuracy = 0.333

+INFO:tensorflow:Restoring parameters from ./lenet
+New Image 4
+New Image Accuracy = 0.500

+INFO:tensorflow:Restoring parameters from ./lenet
+New Image 5
+New Image Accuracy = 0.600

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).